 My research is centered on techniques for automated software evolution, particularly those related to automated refactoring and source code recommendation systems.
 My goal is to ease the burden associated with correctly and efficiently evolving large and complex software.
 I am also interested in automated analysis of Object-Oriented and Aspect-Oriented programs.

-I am currently looking for highly-motivated students with a strong background in general Computer Science, algorithms, (Object-Oriented) programming languages, and Software Engineering for a graduate student assistantship.
+I am currently seeking highly-motivated students with a strong background in general Computer Science, algorithms, (Object-Oriented) programming languages, and Software Engineering for a graduate student assistantship.

 Featured Publications (all)